-This definition of food allergy only includes immunoglobulin Type E (IgE) reactions, which are produced by the immune system, and excludes symptoms other than asthma, eczema, hay fever, hives, rashes, and anaphylaxis.
-These reactions must occur within a short time (minutes) after exposure to the food.
+Current allergy specialists only include in their definition of food allergy immunoglobulin Type E (IgE) reactions and exclude symptoms other than asthma, eczema, hay fever, hives, rashes, and anaphylaxis.
+And all of these reactions must occur within a short time (minutes) after exposure.
 Any other IgE reaction is conveniently ignored, including any blood work positive for IgE antibodies that cannot be associated with one of these symptoms.
-This redefinition of food allergy was done for convenience and is used by most allergists today, but it is highly subjective and ignores the majority of allergic reactions to food.
+This redefinition of food allergy was done for convenience, but it is highly subjective and ignores the majority of allergic reactions to food.

-Research does not demonstrates that food allergies (immune system reactions to foods) are limited to these symptoms, and there are many studies that demonstrate that immune reactions, IgE and others, can be delayed by hours, days, and even longer, and can produce a wide variety of symptoms.
-Thus, many statements made by physicians and physicians groups concerning food allergies must be understood to only be relevant within a very narrow definition of food allergy, as described above.
+There is no research that demonstrates that food allergies (immune system reactions to foods) are limited to these symptoms, and there are many studies that demonstrate that immune reactions, IgE and others, can be delayed by hours, days, and even longer, and can produce a wide variety of symptoms.
+Thus, many statements made by physicians and physicians groups concerning food allergies must be understood to only be relevant within the context of a very narrow view of food allergy, as described above.

 Studies have demonstrated that other immune reactions, such as immunoglobulin type G (IgG) antibodies to foods indicate allergies and can produce all types of inflammatory symptoms, including migraine headaches and joint pain.
 Other studies have demonstrated that such allergies can produce IBS-type digestive symptoms as well as many other symptoms.

-Many people claim that celiac disease is not an allergy because we refer to it as a gluten intolerance.
+Many people claim that celiac disease is not an allergy because we refer to it as gluten intolerance.
 This leads to even more confusion.
-One would then assume that if gluten is an intolerance, the immune system isn’t involved in the reaction.
-But studies on celiac disease have shown that celiac disease is clearly an immune reaction, and symptoms are generally eliminated by ending the exposure to gluten.
+One would then assume that if gluten is an intolerance, that the immune system isn’t involved in the reaction.
+But studies on celiac disease have shown that celiac disease is an allergy to the gliadin protein in gluten, resulting in an autoimmune reaction.
+The underlying mechanism of celiac disease is clearly an immune reaction, and symptoms are generally eliminated by ending the exposure to gluten.

 The word “intolerance” is also used with lactose intolerance, which is well understood to be a deficiency in the enzyme required to digest lactose.
 There is no immune reaction in a lactose intolerance.
-Contrast that with a gluten intolerance, which is not an enzyme deficiency and definitely involves the immune system.
+Whereas a reaction to gluten is not an enzyme deficiency, and definitely involves the immune system.
 Yet both are referred to as intolerances.
-All of this confusion is due to an unfortunate lack of clarity and even the lack of any standards at all when it comes to the use of the words “allergy,” “intolerance,” and even “sensitivity.”
+All of this confusion is due to an unfortunate lack of clarity and even the lack of any standards at all when it comes to the use of the words “allergy”, “intolerance”, and even “sensitivity.”